nordstream3/FOC/production/ordering_guide.md

 After you have found replacements for any shortfall components, you should scroll to find the "Connector_PinHeader_2.54mm footprints:
 ![image](https://github.com/nordstream3/FOC/assets/129880401/5552c263-93cb-4ac6-b863-2c156b197f62)

-Importantly, you must **deselect** these two connector types.
+Importantly, you must **deselect** all 2.54mm pin headers.

-When all is done, choose "Next", and you will be presented with a dialog:
+When this is done, choose "Next", and you will be presented with a dialog:

 ![image](https://github.com/nordstream3/FOC/assets/129880401/ab6f0623-c9d0-4346-9c47-24c949097522)